 Cash and cash equivalents, trade receivables and other assets and farm in partner receivable are measured at amortized cost which approximates fair value due to their short-term nature.
-Trade and other payables and farm in partner advances are measured at amortized cost which also approximates fair value due to their short-term nature.
+Trade and other payables and convertible loan from related party are measured at amortized cost which also approximates fair value due to their short-term nature.